Damini70/Admin-Dashboard-with-custom-pagination/README.md

 => Pagination: Built custom pagination logic to handle large datasets without performance issues.
 => Tailwind CSS: Utility-first approach ensures minimal CSS overhead and faster rendering.
 => Lazy Loading: Implemented lazy loading for components and product lists to improve initial load time and overall app performance.
+=> useCallback: use useCallback to recreate the function => useMemo: use useMemo to memoise the value of a function => use React.memo to control rerendering when props doesn't change

 ⏱ Time Tracking (per feature)
 ----------------------------------------